Network Gathering 2025

 Community Bursary Scheme

-To support a wide range of voices joining us for the Gathering, we are offering some bursaries with funding from the Ideas Fund to cover the costs of travel, accommodation and accessibility expenses to those who may not otherwise be able to attend.
+To support a wide range of voices joining us for the Gathering, we offered some bursaries with funding from the Ideas Fund to cover the costs of travel, accommodation and accessibility expenses to those who otherwise may not have been able to attend.
 Bursary applications are now closed.
 Find out more about the bursaries here.

 Frequently asked questions